dgkanatsios/CKAD-exercises/README.md

 - [Services and networking - 13%](f.services.md)
 - [State persistence - 8%](g.state.md)

+> If you work is related to multiplayer game servers, checkout out [thundernetes, a brand new project to host game servers on Kubernetes](https://github.com/PlayFab/thundernetes)!

 ### Can I PR?
 There is an error/an alternative way/an extra question/solution I can offer

 Absolutely!
 Feel free to PR and edit/add questions and solutions, but please stick to the existing format.